davide-marino00/PBI_DOCS/refac.md

 			    RELATED(lkp_Project[Qualify])
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'QualifyPrj'.
-Here's a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column called 'QualifyPrj'.
+Here's what it does in simple business terms:

-1. **Check for Blank Values**: The expression first checks if the 'Qualify' value from a related table called 'lkp_Project' is blank (i.e., it has no value).
+1. **Check for Blank Value**: The expression first checks if the 'Qualify' value from a related table called 'lkp_Project' is blank (i.e., it has no value).

-2. **Return Values Based on the Check**:
-   - If the 'Qualify' value is blank, the expression returns a value of **1**.
-This could indicate a default or fallback status for projects that do not have a qualification assigned.
+2. **Return 1 if Blank**: If the 'Qualify' value is blank, the expression returns a value of 1.
+This could indicate a default or placeholder status for projects that do not have a qualification assigned.

-   - If the 'Qualify' value is not blank, it returns the actual value from the 'Qualify' column in the 'lkp_Project' table.
-This means that if there is a qualification available, it will be used.
+3. **Return Related Value if Not Blank**: If the 'Qualify' value is not blank, it simply returns the actual 'Qualify' value from the 'lkp_Project' table.

-**Overall Purpose**: The calculated column 'QualifyPrj' effectively ensures that every project has a qualification value.
-If a project does not have a qualification, it defaults to 1, allowing for consistent data handling and analysis.
-This is useful for reporting and decision-making, as it ensures that all projects can be evaluated based on their qualification status.
+In summary, this DAX code is designed to ensure that every project has a qualification value.
+If a project does not have a qualification, it assigns a default value of 1; otherwise, it uses the existing qualification value from the related table.
+This helps maintain consistency in the data by ensuring that there are no blanks in the 'QualifyPrj' column.

 **`ReportingEntity`** (`string`)

-- **Description:** The 'ReportingEntity' column identifies the organization or department responsible for submitting the timesheet data, facilitating accurate tracking and reporting of labor hours.
+- **Description:** The 'ReportingEntity' column identifies the organization or department responsible for the timesheet entries, facilitating accurate reporting and analysis of labor allocation.

 **`RReady_With_V_Z`** (`string`)

-- **Description:** The 'RReady_With_V_Z' column indicates the readiness status of timesheet entries, represented as a string, to facilitate data processing and analysis within the 'vw_Timesheet' view.
+- **Description:** The 'RReady_With_V_Z' column indicates the readiness status of timesheet entries, represented as a string, to facilitate data enrichment processes.
 - **DAX Expression:**
 ```dax
 IF(